 Most of the area's terraced properties were built around 1910 to 1930, and Little Heath is served by a primary school of the same name.
 Also in the area is Good Shepherd Roman Catholic (RC) Primary School, which shares its sports field with Little Heath Primary School.
 The Catholic parish church for Good Shepherd Primary School is St. Elizabeth's RC Church in Edgwick.
 The Church of England (C of E) church for Little Heath is St Laurence's, which has a church hall also used for groups such as the Brownies and Girl Guides.
 At the top end of Old Church Road there is another school - Foleshill C of E Primary School, which is not actually in Foleshill.

+(Several members of the early Lomas Family in Foleshill were ribbon weavers by trade).
 In 1801 the population of Foleshill was 3,026.
 There were just over 600 inhabited houses, four times the number found in 1730.
 There were 937 industrial workers, all thought to be weavers, and only 65 agricultural workers in the parish. (fn.
 79) By 1818 there were in the parish 2,544 weavers and their assistants, using 1,732 looms; this can be compared with 4,973 weavers in Coventry itself, and 194 in Sowe, the next biggest parish in the county of the city.
 The population continued to grow rapidly.

 In 1831 there were 6,969 people and a total of 1,575 houses; of the latter 429 had been built since 1821 and building was still in progress.
 That there were by then only 30 coal miners in the parish demonstrates the comparative decline of the once dominant industry.
 But the ribbon weaving itself had then passed its peak.
 The great increase in 1831 was not of weavers, whose numbers had remained constant, but of people who were in fact suburban residents of Coventry.
 The ribbon trade was subject to unpredictable changes of fashion, and had to face competition from abroad and from other districts of England.
 Moreover, there was competition within the district, between Coventry, where engine looms (still handpowered) were accepted by the early 1830s, and the rural parishes, where the single-hand weavers stubbornly refused to adopt engine-looms, and where many of the weavers were underpaid women and children.